Hey, friend.

 I wondered too.

-A few Years back—mid-30s hitting hard—I stared in the mirror.
+A few years back—mid-30s hitting hard—I stared in the mirror.
 Fine lines etching around my eyes like tiny maps of stress.
-Acne scars from teen years refusing to fade.
+Acne scars from teen years are refusing to fade.
 Knees aching from old runs, reminding me I'm not 25 anymore.

 Creams?
 Tried them.
 Temporary fixes.

 Weeks later?
-Skin brighter.
+Skin is brighter.
 Lines are softer.
 Pain easing.

 Hooked.
 Curious.
 Dug deep into the science.